 "Archeflare?"
 Kaen asked.

 The figure extended its hand.
-A weapon materialized—a blade half-consumed by flame, half-frozen by ice, locked in endless conflict.
+A weapon materialized—half flame, half ice, a blade caught in eternal conflict.

 > "The Archeflare is not power.
-It is belief made real, a weapon forged by what drives you.
+It is belief made manifest—a weapon forged from what drives you.
 But power here demands a price."

 "Are you ready to pay it?"

-"Yes," he said.
+"Yes," he whispered.
 "Take what you want.
 Just give me the strength to change it all."

-The blade ignited with a blaze of black fire, and Kaen screamed as something ancient tore into his soul.
+The blade ignited with black fire, and Kaen screamed as something ancient tore into his soul.

+Kaen collapsed to his knees, gasping.
+Blood streamed from his body.
+But he was laughing.
+Crying.
 For the first time in his life, he felt seen.
-The world had spoken to him.
-Chosen him.
+The world had chosen him.

-But the last words of the masked figure echoed in
+But the final words of the masked figure echoed in his mind:

 > "Power does not make you a god.
 It reveals what kind of monster you truly are."